MarcinPieczka/datix/README.md

 ## Idea
-Datix will be structured in unix style, meaning that each component will be separate process, connected to another by unix socket
+Datix will be structured in unix style, meaning that each component will be separate process, connected to another by common, well specified interfaces.
+Each component working in asynchronous streaming fashion.

 Launching datix will start with executing coordinator process which will than run elements of the DB specified in configuration